carlosveigadev/slack-10-min-office-workout/README.md

 # 10 Minutes Office Workout for Slack.

 This bot is part of the Capstone projects which are solo projects at the end of the each of the Microverse Main Technical Curriculum sections.
-This project intend to test the student skills providing challanges that:
+This project intend to test the student skills providing challenges that:

 - Feels like a real-world-like project, built with business specifications; and
 - Get feedback about the achievement of technical and soft skills gained during the ruby section of the program.

-Basically, this bot returns a random link video to a YouTube workout where people who works at home or offices can use to strecthing.
+Basically, this bot returns a random link video to a YouTube workout where people who works at home or offices can use to stretching.

 ## Disclaimer
 I am not responsible for any injuries that might be caused by following the exercises on the videos, you should do the exercises at your own risk.